n3wjack/faircamp-docker/README.md

 This project allows you to use the Faircamp app, using Docker.
 This makes it possible to use Faircamp on operating systems that currently have no easy installation option.

-Since there are no build for Windows that make it easy to run Faircamp locally at the time, this project hopes to make it easy for anyone to use Faircamp to build their own music catalog.
+Since there is no build for Windows that makes it easy to run Faircamp locally at this time, this project hopes to make it easy for anyone to use Faircamp to build their own music catalog.
 This also allows you to use this on a Mac, with some command line fiddling.

 Faircamp is an open source static site generator to represent your music on the internet.
 - https://simonrepp.com/faircamp/